MatthewVerburg/wordle-ai/README.md

 # wordle-(algorithm)ai
 Trying to write an algorithm to beat a friends AI.

-Word list obtained from https://www-cs-faculty.stanford.edu/~knuth/sgb.html
+Words list retrieved from wordle source code